CareSet/ZermeloBladeCard/README.md

 ### How the cards work
 The cards are based on the [bootstrap card system](https://getbootstrap.com/docs/4.1/getting-started/introduction/) implemented using blade templates..

+There are several functions that appear in a card report that do not appear in other report types, specifically:

+* The is_fluid() function determines if a fluid layout will be used
+* the cardWidth() function sets the default width of every card (which you can control with data by including a card_width in the report.
+Both of these will support valudes that belong in a "style" parameter of the card div.
+Like style='width: 200px' or style='width: 80%'.
+In this case, you would return just '200px' or '80%' in either the cardWidth function or in the card_width data field below.

 ### Run an example
 To test if you have installed correctly, see if you have Zermelo Card urls in your route using artisan..